uncovery/unc_gallery/README.md

 dates.
 Chose `Calendar` or `Datelist` depending on your preference.

 Sample screenshot of the calendar

 ![Sample screenshot of the calendar](/images/screenshot-7.png)

-Sample screenshot of the datelist:
+Sample screenshot of the datelist

 ![Sample screenshot of the datelist](/images/screenshot-8.png)